darianstlex/vike-vue-template/README.md

 ## Vike + Vue + Effector + SSR

-This template is based on Vike + Effector.
+This template is based on Vike + Vue + Effector.

 `vike-vue` is not used to have better control over rendering mechanism.